Cronan Ranch - May '26

 return to index

-On our first visits a few years back, Rich brought us to the northern trailhead, and we walked most of those trails.
-We walked two trails last year, one on the route to Satan's Cesspool (who wouldn't want to see that ?), but we never got there, and, in November, we instead started at the eastern car park & enjoyed an extended riverside trail, and some steeper terrain in the hills above, completing about 40% of the trail we returned to today.
+When we came back in November, we parked at the southern lot & enjoyed an extended riverside trail, and some steeper terrain in the hills above, completing about 40% of the trail we returned to today.

 On the map below, we were on the Gerle and Connector trails and then the Down & Up trail, returning via the Sky Ridge trail to the Magnolia Ranch car park.